DevOpsThinh/Cinematic/README.md

 7. Transitions & Animations
 8. Feedback & Testing
 9. Design Systems & Visual language
+10. Use Case 1: The Shopping Cart
 # Assumptions about the audience:
 Someone with no prior design experience or training; or no familiarity with specialized design tools like PS, Sketch or Figma
 # Importance:
 This project is based on a learning material.
-Therefore, I am not responsible for any copyright issues if you put it on the Google or Apple mobile application market.
+Therefore, I am not responsible for any copyright issues if you put it on these mobile application market: Google Play Store or Apple Store.